arincon10912/iDecide/README.md

 Modify the iDecide App so that it has 8 POSSIBLE ANSWERS, instead of always saying "Go for it!"
 You will need a random number function, AND an NSMutableArray of your 8 possible answers.
+Essentially, it is an app version of a magic 8-ball.

 **Output of App**